distribyted/distribyted/README.md

 ## Usage

-After executing and load all torrent or magnet files, a web interface will be available with information about the mounted routes and torrent files like download/upload speed, leechers, seeders...
+After executing and load all torrent or magnet files, a web interface will be available here: `http://localhost:4444` It contains information about the mounted routes and torrent files like download/upload speed, leechers, seeders...

+You can also modify the configuration file and reload the server from here: `http://localhost:4444/config` .

 ### Configuration File